bi+ history month

 Let's Make History!

-You'll find lots here to learn, and share, all month long.
-Create your own post about your favorite bit of bi+ community, culture, or action over the years, and tag it with #BiHistoryMonth!
+You'll find lots here to learn and share.
+Create your own posts about bi+ community, culture, and action over the years, and tag them with #BiHistoryMonth!

 We're not just talking about history books here.
 "History" is everything.

-Being aware of our cultural contributions.
-Telling our stories in TV and print media, including educational materials.
-Ending the cycle of erasure, secrecy, and stigma.
+Knowing our own history lets us take pride in our community's contributions to larger cultures.
+It gives us the option to tell our stories in TV and print media, including educational materials.
+Which really helps end the cycle of erasure, secrecy, and stigma.

-We all need to see our experiences represented accurately.
-To see that we’re a part of something good, something bigger than ourselves.
+Everyone on earth needs to see their experiences represented accurately.
+To see that they're a part of something bigger than themselves.

 It lets us feel supported, discover new sides of ourselves, and find positive roles to play in the world.

-It lets us begin to feel equal to the people whose stories we’ve been told all our lives.
+It lets us begin to feel equal to the straight people whose stories we've been told all our lives.
+Like we, too, can have great lives and achieve great things.

-When people can see that their identity connects them to the Ballad of Mulan, to the Civil Rights Movement, to Stonewall, it gives them a deep sense of connection, joy, and pride.
+When people can see that their identity connects them to the Ballad of Mulan, to the Civil Rights Movement, to Shakespeare, it gives them a deep sense of connection, joy, and pride.

 But people who are under that "bi umbrella", whether they use bi, pan, poly, omni, heteroflexible, homoflexible, fluid, no labels, or just plain queer?
 We struggle to find that representation anywhere.